IJMacD/simple-c-compiler/Readme.md

 A compiling (or directly executing) calculator using [Polish Notation](https://en.wikipedia.org/wiki/Polish_notation) as input.

-Three different source transformers are provided (C, Java, Python).
+A number of different source output transformers are provided (C, Java, Python, LLVM, WASM).

 Build using `./build.sh` or `.\build.bat` then follow usage instructions.